sentinelsat/sentinelsat/README.rst

 sentinelsat
 ===========

-⚠️ Sentinelsat is currently not functional for downloading from official mirrors ⚠️
+⚠️ Sentinelsat is currently not functional for downloading from the CDSE ⚠️
 =================================================================================

 The `Copernicus Open Access Hub (aka SciHub) <https://scihub.copernicus.eu/>`_, that Sentinelsat was primarily built for, is permanently closed.